Study Away Courses from Previous Years

 ENG 248/348: Topics in Travel Writing

 Description: Travel writing is an immensely popular and successful genre.
 Good travel writing weaves together research, experience, and vivid description.
 As a field, it is an interesting area to study because it incorporates conventions and styles from many genres.
 This course considers the complex genre questions surrounding travel writing and then delves into the writing itself.
 Time is spent researching our destination, planning itineraries, reading current travel writing and, of course, writing your own texts.
 Travel writing is also, undeniably, an exploration of the self as much as it of your destination.
 Be prepared to challenge yourself to reflect on your experiences and responses to the journey.
-In 2017, this course traveled to New York City.For more information, contact Prof. Sue Larkin (firstname.lastname@example.org).
+Previous destinations include New York City and London.

 ENG/POLS 282: Irish Literature and Politics

 Description: This cross-disciplinary course considers the ways in which Irish literary products have been directly influenced by social institutions and political systems and vice versa.
 The class takes place in and out of the classroom, exploring cultural and historical sites around Dublin.
-It coincides with the centennial celebration of the Easter Rising.
-We will also travel to Ireland's scenic west coast as well as to Northern Ireland.
-Prerequisite: Eng 105 with C or higher.
+We also travel to Ireland's scenic west coast as well as to Northern Ireland.

 ENVS 283: Seminar in Alaska: Sustainability